daronphang/coding_resources/unicode_strings__bytes.md

 ## History:
 Characters were represented with 8 bits (1 byte) of memory.
 A bit a single binary digit that can represent 0 or 1.
-1 byte can have 255 different combinations of binary.
+1 byte can have 255 different combinations of binary (255 different numbers).
 ```
 01100010 01101001 01110100 01110011
 b        i        t        s